BlueDrink9/keeb_snakeskin/README.md

 * multiple halves in a PCB frame

 That being said, you can still use this program; you'll just need to manually edit the SVG outline.
+Usually this will be as simple as removing the second half or any internal holes.
 If you do this for a popular board, please open a PR to share the resulting SVG (and ideally config json) in `./preset_outlines/`

-One example of a troublesome PCB is the Corne, so I have created a working outline for the Corne classic V2 already.

-**Note**: SVG outlines must not contain borders or technical drawings, as are exported by default in KiCad.
+**Note**: SVG outlines must not contain borders or technical drawings, as are often exported by default in KiCad.
 Remove these if you are using an SVG input.

+##### Troubleshooting steps to try
+* First check with default settings
+* Remove any internal holes or cutouts from the SVG
+* Set `tiny_edge_rounding` to `True` in your config
+* In Inkscape, select the outline, then `Path -> Stroke to Path`, then `Path -> Union`
+* In Inkscape, select the outline, then `Path -> Simplify`
+* In Inkscape, edit path nodes and ensure they are all connected (small disconnections should be handled by the code, but large ones, especially in PCBs with bezier edges, may cause issues).
+To connect them, go to node edit mode, and draw a box around each node and each close pairs of nodes (drawing a box is important, don't just click) to select them both, then double-click `Join selected nodes` in the node editing toolbar.
+* Note that KiCad usually exports a double layer for the edge cuts, so you may need to delete one before simplifying.

 ### Printing